 Daniel Nielson is Professor of Political Science at Brigham Young University.
 He is a co-founder, principal investigator, and former Chief Social Scientist of AidData.
-He is also co-founder and former Director of the Political, Economic and Development Labs at Brigham Young University.
+He is also co-founder and former Director of the Global Politics Lab at Brigham Young University.
 He received his PhD in international affairs from University of California – San Diego in 1997.
 He has been a visiting scholar at Princeton University’s Niehaus Center for Globalization and Governance, Duke University’s Political Science Department, the Government Department at the College of William and Mary, and the Centro de Investigación y Docencia Economicas (CIDE) in Mexico.
 He has been a principal investigator on major grants from the U.S. National Science Foundation, the William and Flora Hewlett Foundation, the Bill and Melinda Gates Foundation, and USAID.
 He has also served as a consultant for the World Bank and UNICEF.

 You can view his Curriculum Vitae here.

 You can view his Google Scholar profile here.